 THE PERMACULTURE DESIGN COURSE IN DETAIL

-Arrive on Sunday by dinnertime and start class on Monday morning.
-Our breakfasts ares at 7 am, lunches at Noon, and dinners at 6 pm.
+Check in on Sunday after 2pm, eat dinner on the farm sunday night and start class on Monday morning.
+Our breakfasts are at 7 am, lunches at Noon, and dinners at 6 pm.
 The course will cover 12 chapters in depth.
 Mornings are usually devoted to practical applications and afternoons are dedicated to course lectures.
 The second week includes an off-site trip to see local highlights.
 We'll visit Don Joni to learn about the cosmovision of the indigenous Cabecar people, and see traditional land-use management in practice as he interacts with the land to produce his building materials, foods and medicines.
 Also while there we'll go for a swim at the river!
 Then we'll visit SEED Ecovillage Agricommunity to learn about designing to community scale and the incorporation of animal management.

 *Because of weather conditions and other factors we can't guarantee the off site trips.
 However, nothing has stopped us yet, so be ready for it!

 - 72-hour Permaculture Design Certificate (PDC) Course

 - Lodging: Private bamboo cabins OR a shared bamboo bunkhouse ( Four Private cabins are available on a first come first serve basis and are given th the first four participants to complete their full payment.